 1. Place the fresh or frozen spinach in a microwave dish, add half a cup of water and cook it for 5 minutes.

 2. Allow this to cool.

 3. In a blender, mix the tomatoes, garlic, salt, turmeric and fresh chillies.

 4. Heat the melted butter and oil and add the cumin seeds.
 Once the cumin gets brown, add in the blended tomato mixture and allow this to cook for 2-3 minutes.

 5. Transfer the cooked spinach to the blender and blend it well and add it to the tomato mixture.

 6. Allow the mixture to simmer for 10 minutes and add in the corn flour.

-7. Now add in the fresh cream, stir well and cook for 5 more minutes.
+7. Now add in the fresh cream ( or vegan substitute), stir well and cook for 5 more minutes.

-8. Add a small knob of butter and serve it hot with some naan bread.
+8. Add a small knob of butter (or a vegan substitute like Vitalite)and serve it hot with some naan bread.